-There s strong seasonal effect observed the two sites (Figure 4, Table 2).
-On the SE site, SST negatively correlate with the whale presence.
+There was a strong seasonal effect observed on numbers of whale calls detected at the two sites (Figure 4, Table 2).
+On the SE site, SST is negatively correlated with the whale presence.
 While on the NW site, they have a positive relationship.

 As for the chlorophyte-a, the coefficients were significantly greater than the SST.
 At the NW site, there was a negative relationship between chlorophyll-a and whale presence.
 At the SE site, chlorophyll-a and whale presence had a positive correlation.
 In the NW, chlorophyll-a slightly made the odds of experiencing a call less.
 In the SE, chlorophyll-a strongly made the odds of experiencing a call less.